-b.
+- b.
 Participant Direction Opportunities.
 Specify the participant direction opportunities that are available in the waiver.
-Select one:

-Participant: Employer Authority.
+Select one: - O Participant: Employer Authority.
 As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
-Supports and protections are available for participants who exercise this authority.

-Participant: Budget Authority.
+Supports and protections are available for participants who exercise this authority. - O Participant: Budget Authority.
 As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget.
+Supports and protections are available for participants who have authority over a budget. - ® Both Authorities.

-Both Authorities.
 The waiver provides for both participant direction opportunities as specified in Appendix E-2.
-Supports and protections are available for participants who exercise these authorities.
+Supports and protections are available for participants who exercise these authorities. - c.

-c.
 Availability of Participant Direction by Type of Living Arrangement.
 Check each that applies:

-Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+X Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.

-Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+L Particip ant direction opportunities are availabl le to individuals who reside in ot her living arrangements where services (regardless of funding source) are furn ished to fewer than four persons unrelated to the proprietor.

-The p articipant direction opportunities are available to persons in the following other living arrangements Specif y these living arrangements: Appendix E: Participant Direction of Services E-1 : Overview (3 of 13) d.
+Application for 1915(c) HCBS Waiver: DC.0334.R05.00 - Feb 01, 2022 Page 149 of 229 \square The participant direction opportunities are available to persons in the following other: living arrangements Specify these living arrangements: Appendix E: Participant Direction of Services E-1: Overview (3 of 13) d.
 Election of Participant Direction.
-Election of participant direction is subject to the following policy (select one): , Waiver is designed to support only individuals who want to direct their services. • The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
-Alternate service delivery methods are available for participants who lecide not to direct their services. a The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
-Alternate service delivery nethods are available for participants who decide not to direct their services or do not meet the criteria.
-Specif y the criteria A 1o ID . : Doutisin out Direction of Souriess e.
+Election of participant direction is subject to the following po olicy (select one): O Waiver is designed to support only individuals who want to direct their services.
+The waiver is designed to afford every participant (or the participant's representation elect to direct waiver services.
+Alternate service delivery methods are available for decide not to direct their services. ative) the opportunity to or participants who O The waiver is designed to offer participants (or their representatives) the opportuall of their services, subject to the following criteria specified by the state.
+Alterna methods are available for participants who decide not to direct their services or d ate service delivery Specify the criteria e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.